 - Journey through the magical South Island landscapes of Mackenzie Country and Central Otago

-- Learn about Maori Astronomy at the Tekapo Dark Sky Observatory and absorb the scenery while soaking in the hot pools or walking up Mt John
+- Absorb the stunning Lake Tekapo scenery while soaking in the hot pools or walking up Mt John

 - Visit Aoraki Mt Cook, explore the Sir Edmund Hillary Museum, and take in the majestic peaks on a short walk or optional scenic flight